Nansen Training | Dialogue in Conflict | Lillehammer

 Active Listening and the Art of Asking Good Questions

-Conflict analysis is important in a transformative dialogue process.
-Based on personal examples, the participants will apply three steps in analyzing a conflict:
+Conflict analysis is important to understand the complexity of conflict Based on examples from the participants own experience, we apply four steps in analyzing a conflict:

 • Mapping of the actors, their relationships and how they affect each other.
 This analysis also includes internal and external factors that can affect a conflict situation.

-We introduce and reflect on the role of dialogue in a transformative process based on theoretical perspectives.
+We introduce and reflect on the role of dialogue facilitation in a process of conflict transformation.

-Brief introduction to the role of the facilitator.
-Some participants will also have the opportunity to facilitate a dialogue through role play.
+Brief introduction to the role of a dialogue facilitator.
+Some participants will also have the opportunity to facilitate dialogue through role play.

 Introduction to Public Dialogue